vshn/uhosting/README.md

 The module is only tested under Ubuntu 14.04 and will probably not run with other distributions.

+## Known Issues

+due to a dependency issues a initial 2nd puppet run or manual reload of nginx is needed for SSL to work

 ## Development

 1. Fork it (https://github.com/vshn/uhosting/fork)